Surat Thani province: Economy

-According to the 2008 census, Surat Thani Province recorded a Gross Provincial Product (GPP) of 132,637.3 million baht (approximately US$4,019.31 million).
+According to the 2008 census, Surat Thani province recorded a Gross Provincial Product (GPP) of 132,637.3 million baht (approximately US$4,019.31 million).
 The GPP per capita was reported to be 134,427 baht (around US$4,073.54).
 This marked an increase from the 2007 census, where the GPP was 122,398 million baht (US$3,599.94 million) and the GPP per capita was 125,651 baht (US$3,695.62).
 These figures indicate a GPP growth rate of 8.37 percent and a per capita growth rate of 6.98 percent.

-Agriculture plays a significant role in Surat Thani's economy.
+Agriculture is a large part of the provincial economy.
 The province is noted for its production of coconuts and rambutan.
 In the case of coconuts, they are often harvested by specially trained monkeys, predominantly pig-tailed macaques (Macaca nemestrina).
-The most renowned training center for these monkeys was established by the late Somporn Saekhow.
+The best-known training center for these monkeys was established by the late Somporn Saekhow.
 Rambutan cultivation in Surat Thani traces its roots back to 1926, initiated by Chinese Malay Mr. K. Vong in the Ban Na San District.
 The province celebrates its rambutan production with an annual fair held in early August, featuring a parade of elaborately decorated floats on the Tapi River.
 Additionally, rubber tree plantations are widespread throughout Surat Thani, contributing to its agricultural output.

+In terms of fisheries, Surat Thani is widely known as the largest oyster-farming area in Thailand.
+The species cultivated there is Magallana belcheri, a large oyster that can reach a full weight of more than half a kilogram.
+The oysters are farmed in the sea on wooden stakes driven into the seabed and are commonly eaten raw.
+The oyster meat, which remains in one half of the shell, is typically slurped directly from the shell and seasoned with condiments such as lime juice and chili.
+It is usually eaten together with young leaves of the lead tree (Leucaena leucocephala) to balance the flavor.
+Surat Thani is therefore regarded as one of the largest centers of large oyster cultivation in Southeast Asia.

-Surat Thani Province is renowned for its unique local products, notably the hand-woven silk cloth originating from the coastal village of Phum Riang in the Chaiya District.
-This district is also celebrated for producing red eggs, a regional delicacy.
+Surat Thani province is known for local products such as the hand-woven silk cloth of the coastal village of Phum Riang in Chaiya.
+The district also produces red eggs.
 For this specialty, ducks are fed a diet of crabs and fish, and their eggs are subsequently preserved in a mixture of soil and salt, lending them a distinctive flavor and color.

-Tourism plays a pivotal role in the economy of Surat Thani.
-In 2018, the province generated a significant revenue of 64 billion baht from tourism activities.
+Tourism is a large part of the provincial economy.
+In 2018 the province earned 64 billion baht from tourism.
 This figure represented 63 percent of the total tourism income for Surat Thani, with a substantial portion attributable to its island destinations.
 These include popular tourist spots such as Ko Samui, Ko Pha Ngan, Ko Tao, and Mu Ko Ang Thong National Park, which are major contributors to the province's tourism sector.